Introduction to the disharmony

 Major Chinese Herbs

-A big chunk of the remaining herbs are plant herbs that enter both the Kidney and the Liver and strengthen the bones and sinews (the Kidney governs the bones and the Liver governs the sinews).
-Such herbs are Xu Duan (Dipsacus asper), which translates to “restore what is broken”, Gu Sui Bu (Drynaria fortune) – “mender of shattered bones”, Gou Ji (Cibotium barometz) – “dog spine” and the interesting looking Du Zhong (Eucommia ulmoides) that has the appearance of a belt and is specifically used for weak, sore, or painful lower back.
+A big chunk of the remaining herbs are plant herbs that enter both the Kidneys and the Liver and strengthen the bones and sinews (in TCM the Kidneys govern the bones and the Liver governs the sinews).
+Such herbs are Xu Duan (Dipsacus asper), which translates to “restore what is broken”, Gu Sui Bu (Drynaria fortune) – “mender of shattered bones”, Gou Ji (Cibotium barometz) – “dog spine” and the interesting looking Du Zhong (Eucommia ulmoides) that has the appearance of a belt and is specifically used for weak, sore, or painful lower back(4).

-Tu Si Zi (Cuscata chinesis) is a famous herb that enters the Kidney and Liver but its function is to improve the vision (the Liver opens into the eyes) and ringing in the ears (the Kidney opens to the ears) among other Kidney deficiency symptoms such as impotence.
+Tu Si Zi (Cuscata chinesis) is a famous herb that enters the Kidneys and Liver but its function is to improve the vision (the Liver opens into the eyes) and ringing in the ears (the Kidney opens to the ears), among other Kidney deficiency symptoms such as impotence(4).

 Ying Yang Huo (Epimedium grandiflorum) is an herb with the prominent name “sexual plant for goats”.
 The name was given by a Chinese shepherd back in the days who couldn’t help but notice how sexually active his goats were and decided to observe what they were feeding on.
 He noticed that they consumed a lot of one specific plant which apparently gave them the high libido.
-He named the plant Ying Yang Huo – “licentious goat worth” or “sexual plant for goats”.
+He named the plant Ying Yang Huo - “sexual plant for goats”(5).

 Yi Zhi Ren (Alpinia oxyphylla) is black cardamom.
-It benefits both Kidney and Spleen Yang deficiency manifesting in symptoms such as diarrhea and frequent urination due to Yang deficiency.
-Bu Gu Zhi (Psolarea corylifolia) – translated as “tonify the bone resin” is and acrid very warm herb that enters the same channels and has similar properties.
+It benefits both Kidney and Spleen Yang deficiency manifesting in symptoms such as diarrhea (Spleen) and frequent urination (Kidneys) due to Yang deficiency.
+Bu Gu Zhi (Psolarea corylifolia) – translated as “tonify the bone resin” is and acrid very warm herb that enters the same channels and has similar properties(4).

 Healing foods